Elementary Level Tap Dance

 If any classes have to be cancelled due to COVID-19 you will get a refund for all classes unable to be delivered.

-***We are holding another £10 taster workshop on 5th October for anybody unsure about signing up for the full course.
+***We are holding £10 taster evenings for the first two classes of this term for anybody unsure about signing up for the full course.
 Click here for more details. ***

 Do you want to immerse yourself in the golden era of jazz, Broadway and Hollywood?
 Want to further develop your tap vocabulary with rhythmically fun and challenging exercises?
 Then this is the course for you.